-E IA I ection of one Class I director to serve until the 2026 nnual Meeting of Stockholders.
-For Withhold 1a a.
-James Sherblom 0 0 The Board of Directors recommends you vote FOR the For Against Absta following proposal: he Boi Mowi ard of Directors recommends you vote FOR the ng proposals: For Against Abstain Batification of the appointment of Baker Tilly US LLP as the Company's independent registered public accounting an pproval of an amendment to the Company's 2022 Equity of Incentive Plan to increase the number of shares of mmon stock reserved for issuance thereunder by 000,000 shares.
-0 0 0 firm for the fiscal year ending December 31, 2023.
+Election of Class I director for a term of three years.
+For Withhold - James Sherblom The Board of Directors recommends you vote FOR the For Against following proposal: Abst toard of Directors recommends you vote FOR the following osals: For Against Abstain Ratification of the appointment of Baker Tilly US LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2023.
+C Approval of an amendment to the Company's 2022 Equity and Incentive Plan to increase the number of shares of common stock reserved for issuance thereunder by 3,000,000 shares.
 NOTE: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
-56 sto sh Se an pproval, pursuant to Nasdaq Listing Rule 5635(b) and 535(d), of the issuance of 3,561,851 shares of common ock and the issuance of up to 8,904,641 shares of mmon stock upon the exercise of warrants to purchase ares of common stock pursuant to the terms of the curtiles Purchase Agreement, dated July 31, 2023, by id between the Company and the purchasers named erein.
-0 0 0 of Sto Ar to Sto Sto pproval of a proposal to authorize the Company's board directors, in its discretion at any time within one year after ockholder approval is obtained, to amend the Company's mended and Restated Certificate of Incorporation effect a reverse stock split of shares of common ock, at a ratio in the range of 1-for-5 and 1-for-20, ch ratio to be determined by the Company's board of rectors and included in a public announcement.
-D 0 0
+Approval, pursuant to Nasdaq Listing Rule 5635(b) and 5635(d), of the issuance of 3,561,851 shares of common stock and the issuance of 8,904,641 shares of common stock upon the exercise of warrants to purchase shares of common stock in connection with the Securities Purchase Agreement, dated July 31, 2023, by and between the Company and the purchasers named therein.
+Approval of an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split with a ratio in the range of 1-for-S and 1-for-20, as determined by the Company's board of directors in its discretion at any time within one year following stockholder approval.